dusklteee/PawKernel-Beyond/README.md

 > [!WARNING]
 > **DISCLAIMER:**
-> Flashing a custom kernel requires an **unlocked bootloader** Make a backup if you're doing it for
+>Flashing a custom kernel requires an **unlocked bootloader**,
-> the first time.
+>Make a backup if you're doing it for the first time.
 You do this at your own risk:
+>
 > * Your warranty is now void.
 > * I am not responsible for bricked devices, dead SD cards,
 >   thermonuclear war, or you getting fired because the alarm app failed.
 Please